 Jessie's creative writing appears in Guernica, Bustle,

 Vol.1 Brooklyn, Refinery 29, BOMB Magazine, and Greatist.
 Her scholarly and interdisciplinary work is published in Palaver Journal, Constellations, and Assay: A Journal of Nonfiction Writing.
-Recently, she contributed two entries to the collection Disability Experiences: Memoirs, Autobiographies, and Other Personal Narratives, edited by Thomas Couser and Susannah Mintz.
+She contributed two entries to the collection Disability Experiences: Memoirs, Autobiographies, and Other Personal Narratives, edited by Thomas Couser and Susannah Mintz.

 Jessie is a 2011 Edward Albee fellow, which supported work on her memoir, Mirror Pain.